EMS World Expo Quick Take: How pharmacists improve EMS patient care

 NASHVILLE — A pharmacist can collaborate with EMS to improve patient outcomes and deliver education to paramedics to avoid drug administration mistakes and errors.
 A pharmacist, as a pharmacology subject matter expert, can also participate in protocol development, EMS research investigations and quality management committees.

-Kevin Collopy, clinical outcomes manager for NHRMC AirLink/VitaLink Critical Care Transport; and Daniel Hu, emergency department pharmacist at Providence St. Peter Hospital, described how a pharmacist can work closely with EMS personnel at EMS World Expo.
+Kevin Collopy, clinical outcomes manager for NHRMC AirLink/VitaLink Critical Care Transport; and Daniel Hu, emergency department pharmacist at Providence St. Peter Hospital, described how a pharmacist can work closely with EMS personnel in a session at EMS World Expo.

 Memorable quotes on an EMS pharmacist